linuxha/RT68mx/README.md

 RTEDIT is an editor that runs under RT68mx that can be used to edit the A/BASIC code.

 This is a work in progress.
 There are some files under the FuFu Flex collection which we think is a modified version to work under Flex.
 We do have a file: rtedit.s19, which we are in the process if disassembling.
 We will post the results here.
+The RTEdit command is interesting because it is compile BASIC the source code is in the manual and I'm trying to figure it out.

 # Mikbug